HeWhoShallNotBeMentioned/Data_Vis_Zooming/readme.md

 ## Known Bugs

 None that I am aware of.
+Documentation that I am following is for static charts.
+I am trying to figure out how to do this for dynamic data sets.

 ## Support and contact details